suculent/thinx-device-api/README.md

 ## Endpoints

 See 03-test.sh.
 There is no point of maintaining documentation for this at current stage of development and user base zero.

+# Platforms State of Union

+### PlatformIO

+* We need to take care of corret spelling for PlatformIO (and Git as well).
+* Docker builder works.
+Deployment update can be tested now.

+### Arduino

+* Docker builder works in specified workdir.
+* Deployment update can be tested now.

+### NodeMCU

+* File-based update has been pre-tested.
+Docker builder works fine but needs tighter integration with sources (workdir).
+* Deployment is not verified, therefore update cannot be tested.
+* There's currently no known test-device but many actually in production.

+### Micropython

+* Docker builder works fine but needs tighter integration with sources.
+* Deployment is not verified, therefore update cannot be tested now.

+# Roadmap

+* test e2e pio update
+* test e2e ino update
+* test lua build + inject + e2e
+* test upy build + inject + e2e
+* test mos build + develop library + e2e